 Driving slowly by necessity means you have plenty of time to peer out your window into the distance and imagine just how harsh life in the mountains was those hundreds of years ago when the roads were being cleared for those who called Starigrad Paklenica home.

-About an hour into the journey into Paklenica National Park we could see a valley down below us where the rocky view changed to a luscious green pasture.
+About an hour into the journey into Paklenica National Park, we could see a valley down below us where the rocky view changed to a luscious green pasture.
 With my window rolled down to take a photo, I noticed some movement in the far corner of the field.

 Click, click, click went my camera, but I had the wrong lens on the camera, which I needed to change.
 As I did, the stallion circled our Jeep in laps, nipping and biting at the colt.
-Our guide said in his years of doing the photo safari he has never seen such an impressive sight.
+Our guide said in his years of doing the photo safari, he has never seen such an impressive sight.

-We were enthralled by the horse display for five spine-tingling minutes before the stallion managed to chase the herd away.
-The black victor trotted back looking very pleased with himself before biting a cow on his way to nibble on his patch of grass.
+The horse display enthralled us for five spine-tingling minutes before the stallion managed to chase the herd away.
+The black victor trotted back, looking very pleased with himself before biting a cow on his way to nibble on his patch of grass.

 We came across the charming St. Franjo’s Church built in the classical style made from stone.
-With the rain pouring down, we raced under its protective awning and enjoying a pre-prepared lunch of cheese, meats and wine.
+With the rain pouring down, we raced under its protective awning and enjoying a pre-prepared lunch of cheese, meats, and wine.